skyerhxx/DR-TextSpotter/ARText/README.md

 The annotation format in ARText is similar to [ICDAR19-ReCTS](https://rrc.cvc.uab.es/?ch=12).

-In each annotation, we provide text-level bounding box and character-level bounding box with their contents.
+In each annotation, we provide text-level and character-level annotations, including the bounding boxes and the corresponding content, which can be utilized in text detection, text recognition and text spotting tasks.

 The format of the bounding box includes four corner points of the orientated bounding box.
 In one image, there may be multiple texts in different font size, but we only focus on the main part and ignore some small texts.

 <div align=center>
     <img src="../resources/annotation_example_img.jpg" />